 I thought I would create this edition of J'adore and share some of the artists that I really loved – and bought from!
 Not being a shopper, I don't know what got into me, I was inspired by the beautiful pieces.

-I am not one for jewelry, I never remember to wear it, but I was enamored by the collection from Rachel Ravitch.
+I am not one for jewelry, I never remember wearing it, but I was enamored by the collection from Rachel Ravitch.
 I bought a necklace similar to this which also works as a bracelet.
 Rachel has spent time in France, doing some university in Nantes, and we had a great conversation about that beautiful little town that Mr. Misadventures and I visited a few years ago.

 I bought three scarves (of course I did).
-I can’t help it, I wear one almost every day and it is my souvenir for the places I visit.
-I picked up a beautiful red silk scarf from Diane Katz Designs, a very versatile black scarf from Blackbird and this beautiful and unusual scarf in a gorgeous green from Victory Garden Yarn.
+I can't help it, I wear one almost every day and it is my souvenir for the places I visit.
+I picked up a beautiful red silk scarf from Diane Katz Designs, a very versatile black scarf from Blackbird, and this beautiful and unusual scarf in a gorgeous green from Victory Garden Yarn.

 From Joanna Morgan I found a very delicate ring to replace one that recently broke, I was thrilled to find it.